selecto-elixir/selecto/README.md

 ```elixir
 Listable.filter(listable, [ {"id", 1} ])
 ```
 Listable will add the joins needed to build the query for the requested selections.
+It currently uses left joins only, but I will add support to specify join type.

 To get results, use Listable.execute